randy3k/LaTeXTab/README.markdown

 Installation via Package Control

-* It should work on all platfrom: OSX, Windows and Linux.
+* It works on all platfroms: OSX, Windows and Linux.

-Usage (pictures are better than words).
+Usage (a picture is worth a thousand words).

 ## Create Table